Online MBA Curriculum

 OMBA 5110 The Domestic and Global Economies (3 credits)

-The domestic and global economic environment of business and its impact on management planning and decision-making.
+A study of the domestic and global economic environment of business and its impact on management planning and decision-making.
 The determinants of business cycles, inflation, unemployment, interest rates, and exchange rates.
 The effect of economic events and policies on industries and firms.

 OMBA 5160 Management of People (3 credits)